ConantRobotics/Wiki-V3/docs/mechanics/drive/index.md

-# Drive System
+# Drive Systems Intro

+A robot combat drive system is the mechanism that allows a robot to move and control its position and orientation during combat.
+The drive system is the most important part of the robot, as it opens up new possibilities for weapon systems, attacks, and driving manuevers.

+## Types of Drive Systems

-A robot combat drive system is the mechanism that allows a robot to move and control its position and orientation during a combat.
+A robot combat drive system is the mechanism that allows a robot to move and control its position and orientation during combat.
 There are various types of drive systems that can be used for robot combat, each with its own advantages and disadvantages.
 Here are some of the most common types of drive systems used in robot combat and how they work:

 - Differential Drive: Differential drive is the most common type of drive system used in robot combat.
 It uses two independently controlled wheels or tracks on each side of the robot, with each wheel or track powered by a separate motor.
 By varying the speed and direction of each motor, the robot can turn, move forward or backward, and spin in place.
 Differential drive provides good maneuverability and control, but can be vulnerable to tipping over if the weight distribution is not well-balanced.